org-cloudbees-dragan/traditional-ha/README.md

 ![oc-unlock.png](docs/oc-unlock.png)

-* Request a licence and add admin user details
+* Request a license and add admin user details
 * (Not required when using CasC)  Install the suggested Plugins
 * (Not required when using CasC)  Under Operations Center -> Manage Jenkins -> Security
   * Disable TCP Port 50000 (we don't need it, all traffic in this demo is HTTP or SSH)